0x3333/dagger-jpa/README.md

 component.jpaService().start();
 ```

 This is all.
 The `InterceptorModule` will bind `DbWorkImpl` to the generated `Interceptor_DbWorkImpl`, which is a subclass of `DbWorkImpl`.
 Everytime a `DbWork` is requested, a `Interceptor_DbWorkImpl` will be returned.
-This subclass will manage the transaction for you.
+This subclass will call the interceptor to manage the transaction for you.

 ## Cavets